UnityTech/UIWidgets/README.md

 ## Learn

 #### Samples
 You can find many UIWidgets App samples in the UIWidgets package in the **Samples** folder.
 Feel free to try them out and make modifications to see the results.
+To get started, the UIWidgetsTheatre scene provides you a list of carefully selected samples to start with.

 You can also try UIWidgets-based Editor windows by clicking **UIWidgetsTest** on the main menu and open one of the dropdown samples.